 We are responsible for ensuring that Climate Assembly UK is a high quality citizens’ assembly.
 We work closely with the Expert Leads on the assembly’s design, focussing on areas such as the assembly’s structure, timings and accessibility.
 We also provide the facilitation team for the assembly, and manage the project overall.
 We are the main point of contact for assembly members.

-The Sortition Foundation is responsible for recruiting a representative group of people to take part in Climate Assembly UK.
+The Sortition Foundation was responsible for recruiting a representative group of people to take part in Climate Assembly UK.
 It is a not-for-profit company that promotes the use of randomly selected groups of people in decision-making. www.sortitionfoundation.org

-Climate Assembly UK was called by six select committees of the House of Commons.
+Climate Assembly UK was commissioned by six select committees of the House of Commons.
 Staff from the House of Commons and the Parliamentary Office of Science & Technology, who specialise in producing balanced information, oversee, and sign off, all work on the assembly on behalf of these committees.

 The six select committees are: Business, Energy and Industrial Strategy; Environmental Audit; Housing, Communities and Local Government; Science and Technology; Transport; and Treasury.